 Before actively setting file permissions, you must first know which client you use for the management of your website’s files.
 There are commonly two main solutions: FTP and cPanel.

 On each file, a sequence of letters and hyphens are displayed.
-In characters you can see any (singular or combined) of the following.
+In characters, you can see any (singular or combined) of the following.
 Again, to recap, these letters represent the following actions:

 - The letter ‘r’ to indicate the user can Read the file,

 - The letter ‘w’ to indicate the user has Write permissions,

 - The letter ‘x’’ to indicate the user may Execute permissions.